elialcodes/Oslo-cafe-demo/README.md

-## Oslo café :cookie: :birthday: :bread: :coffee:
+## Oslo cafe :cookie: :birthday: :bread: :coffee:

 Responsive demo of a coffee shop website.
 The orderly design adapts correctly to all types of devices.
 The website is organized in header, main section, different articles and footer with the objective of achieving a functional website with a nice design.